Collin Chee: Football career

 Around 1993, Chee was also Singapore national football team's assistant manager on a volunteer basis and coached football at Chung Cheng High School (Main) and St. Gabriel's Secondary School, and was also the assistant secretary of the Singapore Soccer Coaches Association.

 In the late 1990s, he was president of Tampines Rovers in the National Football League (NFL) Division One and a council member of the Football Association of Singapore (FAS).
 He also managed the Singapore National Under-19 squad and coached soccer at Temasek Polytechnic.
 In 1999, he left FAS and dissolved his business ventures.
 Shortly after, he established TouchWood, an official football pub for Liverpool F.C. supporters located at Maxwell Road, and launched Football Update (足球至尊), a bilingual magazine that published tips for punters which ended its operations in 2006.

 In the 2000s, Chee was involved in the controversial Sporting Afrique venture, which was proposed by him to Ho Peng Kee, then Football Association of Singapore president.
 The team was made up of players with African descent to participate in the 2006 S.League but the players allegedly received ill-treatment where a local media outlet labelled the venture as "slavery".
 Chee later had to turn to bank loans and mortgaging his house in order to keep the club afloat.
 The club was eventually rejected by the FAS to participate in the 2007 S.League and subsequently dissolved.

 In August 2015, Chee was asked by a former footballer from Tampines Rovers FC to set up a football team for the movement Dads for Life, which he managed and launched in June 2016.

 Business career

 In 2007, Chee decided to leave the football scene and later began a job at an international headhunting firm, SearchWorks.
-He left three years year and moved to Medan, Sumatra, Indonesia in 2009, working in the marketing department of food distribution company PT Alamjaya Wirasentosa.
+He left after almost three years and moved to Medan, Sumatra, Indonesia in 2009, working in the marketing department of food distribution company PT Alamjaya Wirasentosa.

 In recent years, he started Spikes of Love with his two sons, which organises outings for people to sample durians together.

 Chee was a partner with international trade company Alliance Experts from August 2017 to January 2019.